AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-inbox-search-rail.md

 You can view the predicates using the Filters page.
 To view the predicates, select **[!UICONTROL Filter]** on the Inbox page.
 The predicates display in the left pane.
 You can then specify the search criteria to filter Inbox items.

 ![Filters page](./assets/apply-filters.png)

+For more information on managing predicate configurations, see [Configuring Search Forms](search-forms.md).